Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Lightweight and breathable is key.
 You’ll have to face the prospect of wearing the same shirt for a few days in a row, so always avoid cotton if you want people to come anywhere near you!

 We recommend taking at least three shirts, possibly 4 depending on temperatures.
 Make sure one of these is long sleeve for those slightly colder days.
-Icebreaker make great trekking shirts for woman.
+Icebreaker makes great trekking shirts for women in particular.

 Quick-dry trekking trousers are the ideal hiking pants.
 You’ll need two pairs for a 12 day trek.